mtmucha/mtmucha.github.io/_posts/2024-08-05-introduction-to-atomics-1.md

 Relaxed atomics do not provide any synchronization guarantees between threads; for that, we need to use stricter memory orders.
-However, all the guarantees mentioned above, such as atomicity and coherence, are also provided by the stricter memory orders.
+However, all the guarantees mentioned above, such as atomicity, are also provided by the stricter memory orders.

 ## Acquire and Release